• Skip to primary navigation

 3. Upcycling Fabrics – Cotton fabrics

 Unlike felt and t-shirt fabric, cotton does fray.
-This means that it needs to be hemmed.
-Or you can glue the edges of the fabric to stop them from fraying.
+It needs to be hemmed.
+Or you can glue the edges of the material to stop them from fraying.

-Cotton does have the advantages of coming in a wonderful array of fabulous prints and patterns especially old shirts and blouses.
+Cotton does have the advantage of coming in a beautiful array of fabulous prints and patterns, especially old shirts and blouses.

-Often the cotton fabric on these printed shirts is thinner than other upcycling fabrics.
-This means that the material can be used to decoupage furniture and other objects with as well as being stitched and sewn into new items.
+Often, cotton fabric on printed shirts is thinner than other upcycling fabrics.
+This means the material can decoupage furniture and other objects and sew them into new items.

-If you coat thin cotton fabric in Mod Podge and then let it dry the fabric can then be cut and decoupaged with like paper without fraying.
+If you coat thin cotton fabric in Mod Podge and let it dry, it can be cut and decoupaged like paper without fraying.

 Old cotton sheets also tend to be thin.
-This makes them a good fabric to print on using your home printer for smaller crafts and DIYs.
-Or if your lucky you might have some lovely patterned vintage sheets.
+This makes an excellent fabric to print on, using your home printer for smaller crafts and DIYs.
+Or, if you’re lucky, you might have some lovely patterned vintage sheets.

-When you are looking for small amounts of fabric for your crafts and DIY’s why not check out your wardrobe for old clothes that can be upcycled first.
-It’s always better to repurpose and upcycle clothing and fabrics before buying new at the fabric store.
+When looking for small amounts of fabric for your crafts and DIY, why not check out your wardrobe for old clothes to upcycle first?
+It’s always better to repurpose and upcycle clothing and fabrics before buying new ones at the fabric store.

-Using old shirts and blouses also gives your handmade item that extra special personalized touch.
+Using old shirts and blouses also gives your handmade item a personalized touch.

 Upcycling Cotton and Woven Fabrics

-1. Upcycled bed sheet fabric flowers these won’t wilt and die.
+1. Upcycled bed sheet fabric flowers won’t wilt and die.

 2. Fabulous fabric mushrooms art display – this tutorial shows you how to print onto cotton using your home printer.